 HUD calculated base rents for the insular areas using the 2010 decennial census of American Samoa, Guam, the Northern Mariana Islands, and the Virgin Islands beginning with the FY 2016 FMRs.
-This 2010 base year data is updated through 2016 for the FY 2019 FMRs using national ACS data.
+This 2010 base year data is updated through 2017 for the FY 2020 FMRs using national ACS data.

-HUD does not use ACS data to establish the base rent or recent mover factor for 10 areas where the FY 2018 FMR was adjusted based on the following survey data:
+HUD does not use ACS data to establish the base rent or recent mover factor for 19 areas where the FY 2020 FMR was adjusted based on survey data:

-• Survey data from 2016 is used to adjust the FMR for Portland, ME.

-• Survey data from 2017 is used to adjust the FMRs for Santa Rosa, CA; Seattle-Bellevue, WA HMFA; Hood River County, OR; Wasco County, OR; Hawaii County, HI; Jonesboro, AR HMFA; Urban Honolulu, HI MSA; and Santa Maria-Santa Barbara, CA MSA.

-• Survey data from 2018 is used to adjust the FMR for Santa Cruz-Watsonville, CA MSA.
+- Survey data from 2017 is used to adjust the FMRs for Seattle-Bellevue, WA HMFA; Hood River County, OR; Wasco County, OR; Hawaii County, HI; Jonesboro, AR HMFA; Santa Maria-Santa Barbara, CA MSA; and Urban Honolulu, HI MSA. - Survey data from 2018 is used to adjust the FMR for Santa Cruz-Watsonville, CA MSA; Portland-Vancouver-Hillsboro, OR-WA; Burlington-South Burlington, VT; Coos County, OR; Curry County, OR; Oakland-Fremont, CA HUD Metro FMR Area; San Francisco, CA HUD Metro FMR Area; San Jose-Sunnyvale-Santa Clara, CA HUD Metro FMR Area; Boston-Cambridge-Quincy, MA-NH HUD Metro FMR Area; Douglas County, OR; and San Diego-Carlsbad, CA MSA.

+adjust the FMRs for Kauai County, HI.
 For larger metropolitan areas that have valid ACS one-year recent mover data, survey data may not be any older than the midpoint of the calendar year for the ACS one-year data.
-Since the ACS one-year data used for the FY 2019 FMRs is from 2016, larger areas may not use survey data collected before June 30, 2016, for the FY 2019 FMRs.
+Since the ACS one-year data used for the FY 2020 FMRs is from 2017, larger areas may not use survey data collected before June 30, 2017 for the FY 2020 FMRs.
 Smaller areas without 1-year ACS data, may continue to use local survey data until the mid-point of the 5-year ACS data is more recent than the local survey.

-D. Updates From 2016 to 2017 and Forecast to FY 2019
+D. Updates From 2017 to 2018

-HUD updates the ACS-based "as of" 2016 rent through the end of 2017 using the annual change in gross rents measured through the Consumer Price Index (CPI) from 2016 to 2017 (CPI update factor).
-As in previous years, HUD uses local CPI data coupled with Consumer Expenditure Survey data for FMR areas with at least 75 percent of their population within Class A metropolitan areas covered by local CPI data.
-In FMR areas that do not meet this criterion, including Class B and C size metropolitan areas and nonmetropolitan areas, HUD uses CPI data aggregated at the Census region level.
-Additionally, HUD is using CPI data collected locally in Puerto Rico as the basis for CPI adjustments from 2016 to 2017 for all Puerto Rico FMR areas.
+HUD updates the ACS-based "as of" 2017 rent through the end of 2018 using the annual change in gross rents measured through the Consumer Price Index (CPI) from 2017 to 2018 (CPI update factor).
+As in previous years, HUD uses local CPI data coupled with Consumer Expenditure Survey data for FMR areas within Class A metropolitan areas covered by local CPI data.
+In 2018, the Bureau of Labor Statistics (BLS) changed the area definitions of its Class A metropolitan areas from the 1990 definition of Primary Metropolitan Statistical Areas (PMSA) to smaller CBSA-based MSAs.
+In addition, BLS eliminated some areas from this Class A collection: Pittsburgh, PA MSA; Cleveland-Elvria, OH MSA; Cincinnati, OH-KY-IN MSA; Kansas City, MO-KS MSA; Milwaukee-Waukesha-West Allis, WI MSA; and Portland-Vancouver-Hillsboro, OR-WA MSA.
+HUD will estimate these areas' FMRs using regional CPI beginning with the FY 2020 FMRs.
+HUD uses CPI data aggregated at the Census region level for all Class B and C size metropolitan areas and nonmetropolitan areas.
+Additionally, HUD uses CPI data collected locally in Puerto Rico as the basis for CPI adjustments from 2017 to 2018 for all Puerto Rico FMR areas.